arbitraryexecution/forta-bot-templates/address-watch/SETUP.md

 1. Open the `agent-config.json` file.

-2. Navigate to `https://everest.link` to look up the Everest registry ID for a specific project.
-For example, typing `Uniswap` into the search bar (revealed when you click the magnifying glass at the top of the page), returns a number of potential matches, one of which is the correct Uniswap entry.
-The ID for that entry is `0xa2e07f422b5d7cbbfca764e53b251484ecf945fa`.

-3. Copy and paste the Everest registry ID into the `agent-config.json` file as the value for the key `everestId`.

-4. For the `developerAbbreviation` key, type in your desired abbreviation to specify your name or your development team name.
+2. For the `developerAbbreviation` key, type in your desired abbreviation to specify your name or your development team name.
 For example, Arbitrary Execution uses the abbreviation `"AE"` for its `developerAbbreviation` value.

-5. For the `protocolName` key, type in the name of the protocol.
+3. For the `protocolName` key, type in the name of the protocol.
 For example, for the Uniswap protocol you may type in `"Uniswap"` or `"Uniswap V3"`, for the Sushi Swap protocol you may type in `"Sushi"` or `"SushiSwap"`, etc.

-6. For the `protocolAbbreviation` key, type in an appropriate abbreviation for the value in `protocolName`.
+4. For the `protocolAbbreviation` key, type in an appropriate abbreviation for the value in `protocolName`.
 For example, `"Uniswap"` may be abbreviated `"UNI"` and `"Sushi Swap"` may be abbreviated `"SUSH"`, etc.

-7. The Object value for the `addressList` key corresponds to addresses that we want to monitor.
+5. The Object value for the `addressList` key corresponds to addresses that we want to monitor.
 Each key in the Object is an address (either EOA or contract), and each value is another object with three fields:
   -`name`: the name of the contract or EOA that will be watched -`type`: the type of finding that will be generated when transactions involving this address are detected (see